eme64/blog/_posts/2026-01-13-Reductions.md

 While we can get speedups for reductions using multiple threads, we can also use our CPU's SIMD vector registers, which open parallelism within a single thread.

-Let's look the sum over an array of ints.
+Let's look at the sum over an array of ints.
 Below, I show the C2 intermediate representation of the loop.
 We initialize our `sum` variable with a `0`, and in each iteration, we add a new value `v` (the i'th array element) to our `sum`.
 But this is a completely sequential implementation of our sum, and the execution time would be dominated